rwynn/monstache/README.md

 In order for `index-files` to index the raw content of files stored in GridFS you must install a plugin for elasticsearch.
 For versions of elasticsearch prior to version 5, you should install the [mapper-attachments](https://www.elastic.co/guide/en/elasticsearch/plugins/2.3/mapper-attachments.html) plugin.
 In version 5 or greater of elasticsearch the mapper-attachment plugin is deprecated and you should install the [ingest-attachment](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html) plugin instead.
-For further information on how to configure monstache to index content from grids, see the section [Indexing Gridfs Files](#files).
+For further information on how to configure monstache to index content from GridFS, see the section [Indexing Gridfs Files](#files).

 When `max-file-size` is greater than 0 monstache will not index the content of GridFS files that exceed this limit in bytes.